-We plan our religious education curriculum in accordance with the Cornish Agreed Syllabus and deliver the Christian element through the resource "Understanding Christianity".
+We plan our religious education curriculum in accordance with the Cornish Agreed Syllabus and deliver the Christian and other faith elements through the resource "Understanding Christianity".
 This scheme is designed to work as a spiral curriculum, with children revisiting topics in different years, thus allowing them to build upon prior learning and deepen their understanding and make links to other concepts.
 The planned progression built into the scheme of work offers the children an increasing challenge as they move through the school.

 There are eight core concepts in "Understanding Christianity", based around the idea of teaching the Bible as the "Big Story".
 Each unit of work begins with a question that children then try to answer through activities drawn from three strands: making sense of the text, (Bible study); understanding the impact, (putting faith into action) and making connections, (how ideas may connect to their own lives and understanding of the world).
-At St. Catherine's we also have ten special Bible stories that we draw upon to promote understanding of Christian values and practises., and these may be explored through RE lessons as appropriate to the curriculum.
+At St. Catherine's we also have Bible stories that we draw upon to promote understanding of Christian values and practises, and these may be explored through RE lessons as appropriate to the curriculum.
 We carry out the curriculum planning in religious education in three phases (long-term, medium-term and short-term).

-As a Church of England school we are entitled to devote more curriculum time to the teaching of Christianity than non-church schools and thus we teach Christian topics for five half-terms and other faiths for one, usually the second half Summer Term.
-In this way as children progress through the school they gain an understanding of some other important world faiths: Islam, Judaism, Hinduism, Buddhism and Sikhism.
+As a Church of England school we are entitled to devote more curriculum time to the teaching of Christianity than non-church schools and thus our RE curriculum reflects greater weight to Christianity, whilst allowing children to gain an understanding of some other important world faiths: Islam, Judaism, Hinduism, Buddhism and Sikhism.